 Supplemental Medicare Plans in Nevada

-Some beneficiaries want to keep their Original Medicare benefits, and the best option for those people is to purchase a Medigap supplement.
+Some beneficiaries want to keep their Original Medicare benefits, and the best option for those people is to purchase a Medigap Supplement plan.
 This pairs well with a Medicare Part D prescription drug plan.

 But anyone who wants extra coverage, like hearing or vision, will have to find a private plan elsewhere.
 Remember that no matter what supplement you choose, your prices will depend on different factors, such as your location and the level of coverage you purchase.